My first Mojo program

 .

-Thus, in Mojo, magic run mojo file.mojo
+pixi run mojo file.mojo

-magic run mojo build src/hello.mojo
+pixi run mojo build src/hello.mojo # Compile the Mojo file

 The first command complies the hello.mojo